What is the Return On Investment of a Quality Management System?

 Quality does have a cause-and-effect relationship with finance – consider the simple economic equation of income minus expense equals profit.
 Therefore, either increasing income and/or decreasing expense increases your profit.

-Investing in “good” quality systems can increase income in many different ways, including attracting more customers, encouraging repeat business and giving your organization a competitive advantage.
+In summary, investing in “good” quality systems can increase income in many different ways, including attracting more customers, encouraging repeat business and giving your organization a competitive advantage.
 Meanwhile, it can also lower your expenses by lowering production costs by streamlining processes, lowering inspection cost, and lowering working capital through reduced inventory.
 So even when factoring in the cost of implementing and maintaining a QMS, the numbers show that you’ll come out ahead by investing in quality.

 Learn More About The simpleQuE Advantage